The Professional Guide to Diamond Polishing Pad Basics

 What is a diamond polishing pad used for?

 Diamond polishing pads are the professional standard for grinding, honing, and polishing hard surfaces — granite, marble, concrete, quartz, and engineered stone.
-They are the primary tool in stone fabrication shops, countertop finishing, floor restoration, and monument work, producing surfaces that range from matte honed to true mirror-gloss finish.

 What is a diamond polishing pad?

-The diamond particles are distributed throughout the bonding matrix and exposed as the pad wears during use.
-This self-sharpening characteristic ensures consistent cutting performance throughout the pad's service life.
-The bond type is the critical specification: metal bond pads use a sintered metal matrix for aggressive grinding of hard materials at 30–200 grit; resin bond pads use a polymer matrix for polishing and finishing at 200–3000 grit.
+A diamond polishing pad is a circular abrasive tool embedded with industrial-grade diamond particles bonded in a resin or metal matrix.
+The bond type is the critical specification: metal bond pads use a sintered metal matrix for aggressive grinding at 30–200 grit; resin bond pads use a polymer matrix for polishing at 200–3000 grit.

 | Bond Type | Grit Range | Best For | Water Required |